Social penetration theory: Criticism

 One of the common criticisms of SPT is that it can have a narrow, linear approach to explaining how human beings interact with one another and disclose information.
 SPT also focuses more on early stages of human connection, and does not take into account the various ways people get close, and how multi-layered and varied closer relationships can be.
-It does not apply as well to coworkers, neighbors, acquaintances, or other forms of fleeing relationships, and has been criticized for assuming all relationships will follow the same direction.
+It does not apply as well to coworkers, neighbors, acquaintances, or other forms of fleeting relationships, and has been criticized for assuming all relationships will follow the same direction.
 Likewise, the theory is criticized for not being as concise when describing established relationships, such as lifelong friends, family members, or couples that have been married for several decades and would presumably be as intimate as possible.
 Another concept called into question is the idea of reciprocity and when it is the most impactful.
 It is assumed that reciprocity is highest in the middle stages of a relationship rather than later on as SPT suggests.